The biggest update this time isn't multi-root workspaces! Visual Studio Code 1.18 released!

 Vertical split display of terminal and debug console

-In previous versions, the terminal was stuck to the bottom of the window and could not be moved, and the only options were hide, show, or maximize, but now there is an option to show it to the right of the editor.
+In previous versions, the terminal was fixed to the bottom of the window and couldn't be moved, with only options to hide, show, and maximize.
+Now, however, there's an option to display it to the right of the editor.

-Furthermore, by pressing the maximize button, you can shrink the editor area on the left and see the terminal in a larger size.
+Furthermore, pressing the maximize button will significantly shrink the editor area on the left, allowing you to view the terminal more clearly.

 VScode Blue logo Icon is Back